-When we go the doctor’s office, a clinic, hospital or other healthcare facility, me must place enormous trust in our healthcare professionals.
-For the most part, that trust is earned and well placed.
+When we go to the doctor’s office, a clinic, a hospital, or another healthcare facility, we must place enormous trust in our healthcare professionals.
+For the most part, that trust is earned and well-placed.

-However, medical errors are far too common killing hundreds of thousands and injuring millions more each and every year.
+However, medical errors are far too common, killing hundreds of thousands and injuring millions yearly.
 There are a few areas where mistakes are common.
-In fact, in some of these areas, the mistakes and consequent harm have reached epidemic proportions.
+In fact, in some of these areas, the errors and consequent harm have reached epidemic proportions.

 The trends are pretty disturbing.
-Since the 1999 estimates for up to 98,000 deaths a year from the Institute of Medicine’s report “To Err is Human” the numbers have gotten far worse.
-More recent estimates from the Journal of Patient Safety estimate as many as 440,000 deaths per year from preventable medical error.
+Since 1999 estimates for up to 98,000 deaths a year from the Institute of Medicine’s report “To Err is Human” have gotten far worse.
+More recent estimates from the Journal of Patient Safety estimate as many as 440,000 deaths per year from preventable medical errors.
 Equally appalling, the study suggests that 10 to 20 times that number suffer serious harm.